trellis-zz/kingdoms/content/about/info.md

 ---
 ## This is a blog about tabletop role-playing games.

-## I focus on Yoon-Suin, Whitehack, and the tricks that bring the game to life.
+## I focus on Yoon-Suin, Whitehack, and the tricks that bring games to life.